gsinclair/lbt/DEVELOPMENT.md

 ## CTRL debug and CTRL debug-stop

 I want to be able to issue a `CTRL debug-stop` command and have a lot of debugging information dumped into the PDF, then stop.
 This will help when something isn't quite right, or when I just want to see all available current commands, etc.

+## Implementing general starred commands, and post-processing

+I have written code that has condensed the implementation of TEXT(*) to the following:

+    a.TEXT = '1+'
+    o:append 'TEXT.starred = false'
+    f.TEXT = function (n, args, o)
+      local paragraphs = textparagraphs(args,1)
+      if o.starred then
+        o:_set_local('nopar', true)
+      end
+      return paragraphs
+    end

+No separate TEXT*.
+No \par at the end (this happens by default to every command; use oparg nopar to suppress).
+No vspace at the beginning (the oparg prespace is handled for every command automatically).

+But some questions arise.
+* _should_ every command automatically get a \par?
+It's not relevant to every command, like SECTION, for instance, or CMD, or ...
+* If not, how do I limit it to relevant ones?
+* Could I emphasise the positive by putting 'par = true' as the default option for relevant commands, and writing code so that specifying 'nopar' would actually set par to false?
+* Can I generalise that so that any oparg noX will have the effect of setting X to false?
+* And if I can, should I?

+And what about prespace and postspace?
+* Which commands do I want this to apply to?
+I think the idea was that _any_ command could have it, but in order to write 'Q .o prespace = 5ex', I need Q to support prespace.
+That is, I need Q to have (for instance) 'prespace = 6pt' as a default option.
+* So now I'm in the same position as par/nopar.
+I need to look at every command and decide whether to put prespace and postspace in the default options.
+* I don't want to do that.
+* So the other option is to have them baked in.
+Every command silently supports it.
+Perhaps this could be implemented in _lookup.
+If the option is 'prespace' and we don't have a value for it, then return false.
+* Although...interesting!
+The "So now I'm in the same position..." note above is false.
+I just put 'TEXT .o fobar :: Hello.' in a document and it compiled without error.
+* Therefore, it _is_ possible to place 'par' or 'nopar' or 'prespace' or 'postspace' anywhere I like in the document without having to create commands with these options in mind.
+That's cool.

+Conclusion:
+* I will support prespace and postspace universally without modifying command definitions.
+* I will set 'par = true' for relevant commands, and recognise 'noX' as 'X = false', either in the _setting_ of options or in the _reading_ of them.
+(In the latter case, calling o.par would, behind the scenes, look for par _and_ nopar.)
+Thus we will be able to write 'MATH .o align, nopar'.
+* (Open question: should MATH* be like TEXT* and PARAGRAPH* in implying nopar?
+I think it should.
+We will dissociate * from equation numbering.)